bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="/images/image291.jpeg?raw=true"
-   alt="same example on firefox, the title attribute is ignored." width="65%">
+   alt="Same example on firefox, the title attribute is ignored." width="65%">
 &nbsp;
 <br/>

-**The built-in validation system is an improvement on what existed before HTML5 (i.e., nothing), but additional work is required if you want fully localized, hand-made validation feedback.**\
+<h5>The built-in validation system is an improvement on what existed before HTML5 (i.e., nothing), but additional work is required if you want fully localized, hand-made validation feedback.</h5>

-**We will show solutions in the last section of this week\'s course.**
+<h4>We will show solutions in the last section of this week's course.</h4>

-<h3 od=ch5-7-3">5.7.3 JavaScript Form Validation API</h3>
+<h3 id=ch5-7-3">5.7.3 JavaScript Form Validation API</h3>

 There is a JavaScript API for form validation.
 This API will let you use your own validation algorithm (i.e. check that you have entered the same password in two different input fields), and customize error messages.
 Also, together with some HTML/CSS/JavaScript you will be able to make your own message bubbles.

-### Typical use
+<h4>Typical use</h4>

 <!------------------------------------------------------------------------------------------------>
 <!----------------------------- 00.  (xx) ------------------------------->